MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 ::: moniker range=">=vs-2022"

 Starting in Visual Studio 2022 version 17.10 Preview 2, the Attach to Process dialog box has changed.
-For instructions that match the older dialog box, switch to the Visual Studio 2019 view (upper left version selector in the article).
+If you need instructions that match the older dialog box, switch to the Visual Studio 2019 view (upper left version selector in the article).

 1. On the Visual Studio computer, open the solution that you're trying to debug (**MyASPApp** if you're following all the steps in this article).